 Tanzania’s signature park, covers nearly 15,000 square miles and spans into Kenya where it connects to the Masai Mara reserve.
 The word Serengeti conjures images of wild African game in all its glory.
-The abundance of animals running at will, creates an overwhelming experience and fulfills the dream of life before the “great white hunters”.
-The sheer mass of animals is both staggering and long remembered.
+The abundance of animals running at will, creates an overwhelming experience and fulfills the dream of life before the “great white hunters” and the sheer mass of animals is both staggering and long remembered.

-All of our Kilimanjaro Climbs avoid the two rainy seasons in Tanzania, the “long rains” in April and May and the “short rains” from late October through November.
-It is important to understand however that weather on Kilimanjaro is as changeable and unpredictable as mountain weather all over the world is.
-Some light rain is virtually constant in the lower sections of the mountain throughout the year.
-But it might dry out on a given day or week.
+All of our Kilimanjaro climbs avoid the two rainy seasons in Tanzania: the “long rains” in April and May and the “short rains” from late October through November.
+It is important to understand, however, that weather on Kilimanjaro is as changeable and unpredictable as mountain weather all over the world is.
+Some light rain is virtually constant in the lower sections of the mountain throughout the year, but it might dry out on any given day or week.
 And the upper reaches of the mountain, which are quite arid, can see passing rain or snow storms at any time of year.

-Even though it is only about three degrees south of the Equator, Northern Tanzania has surprisingly variable temperatures through different times of the year.
-July and August are generally referred to as “winter” by the locals and it is the coolest time of the year in Nairobi and Arusha.
-Nighttime lows are typically about 48°F and daytime highs might only be in the high 60’s or 70’s.
+Even though it is only about three degrees south of the equator, Northern Tanzania has surprisingly variable temperatures through different times of the year.
+July and August are generally referred to as “winter” by the locals, and it is the coolest time of the year in Nairobi and Arusha.
+Nighttime lows are typically about 48 degrees F, and daytime highs might only be in the high 60’s or 70’s.
 You are probably thinking these sound like very pleasant temperatures, and you are right.
-We tell people “if you leave the United States in the summer months and travel to East Africa you are going to a cooler climate”.
+We tell people, “if you leave the US in the summer months and travel to East Africa, you are going to a cooler climate.”
 This is surprising to most people, but very true.
-Safari and the time you spend in Arusha during these months can be wonderful in terms of weather – never as hot and steamy as you probably imagine tropical Africa to be.
+Safari, and the time you spend in Arusha during these months, can be wonderful in terms of weather – never as hot and steamy as you probably imagine tropical Africa to be.
 Similarly, if you are on a trip during our winter, you will find the weather to be as much influenced by altitude as latitude.
 It is warmer in December or February, but it is still not extremely humid or hot.

-Most trips run with between 12 and 15 people – though we will run smaller groups if a certain date has less sign ups.
-We also run private groups private climbs year round.
+Most trips run with between 12 and 15 people – though we will run smaller groups if a certain date has fewer sign ups.
+We also run Private Climbs year round.

 We currently use three-person tents on our Kilimanjaro program.
 Two climbers per tent.

 Yes, we have a large dining tent and tables and chairs that are used at all camps.
-(OK, sometimes we forgo the table and chairs at high camp) These are especially nice if it happens to rain.
-But often people will go inside to get their food and then eat outdoors in beautiful evening light.
+(OK, sometimes we forgo the table and chairs at High Camp) These are especially nice if it happens to rain.
+Often people will go inside to get their food and then eat outdoors in beautiful evening light.
 We also provide toilet tents with commodes.

-You will need a medium sized backpack (say 2500 to 3500 cubic inches) that can hold your layers of clothing for changing temperatures and activity levels through the day.
+You will need a medium-sized backpack (say 2,500 to 3,500 cubic inches) that can hold your layers of clothing for changing temperatures and activity levels through the day.
 One thing that many people do not expect is the porters who carry your large bags will probably move slower that you do.
 It is not uncommon to get to camp as the afternoon and evening temperatures cool off, ahead of the porters, but with lots of photographs to be taken and relaxing to be done.
-You need to be prepared to be inactive through part of each day as well as to hike.
-Most people carry packs that weigh about 20 pounds.
-You could pare this down to perhaps 15 if you were careful, but with a lot of camera equipment, or other personal preference type items, it might be more.
+You need to be prepared to be inactive through part of each day, as well as to hike.
+Most people carry packs that weigh about 20 lbs.
+You could pare this down to perhaps 15 if you were careful, but with a lot of camera equipment, or other personal preference-type items, it might be more.

-We always plan to go to Uhuru, the true summit of Kilimanjaro at 19,340′.
-A medical emergency that would require a lead guide’s attention rather than an African guide’s would be the only reason that they would not but this has not happened to date.
+We always plan to go to Uhuru, the true summit of Kilimanjaro, at 19,340 ft.
+A medical emergency that would require a lead guide’s attention rather than an African guide’s would be the only reason that they would not, but this has not happened to date.

-We normally take 1-2 lead or “chief” African guides, plus 3 assistant African guides, for a total of five guides, including our guide, on a typical summit attempt.
-All of these men are well-known to us and we have done many successful summits together.
-Obviously this does not leave options for an unlimited number of turn-arounds during the summit attempt, but we have always been able to get people who really need to descent headed in the right direction, very quickly, and under excellent care and supervision.
+We normally take one or two lead, or “chief,” African guides, plus three assistant African guides, for a total of five guides (including our guide) on a typical summit attempt.
+All of these guides are well-known to us and we have done many successful summits together.
+Obviously, this does not leave options for an unlimited number of turn-arounds during the summit attempt, but we have always been able to get people who really need to descend headed in the right direction very quickly, and under excellent care and supervision.
 This is in addition to our staff of lesser assistant guides, porters, cooks, cooks’ helpers – a staff of 50+ on full expeditions.

 We offer carefully planned, highly nutritious meals prepared by trained chefs on the mountain; food quality is one of the highest praises we receive.
-It is not just about the great food but getting the right food when on such a demanding climb.
-As a climbing company (as opposed to a safari or light trekking company) we understand what and how people need to eat while in the mountains.
+It is not just about the great food, but getting the right food during such a demanding climb.
+As a climbing company (as opposed to a safari or light trekking company), we understand what and how people need to eat while in the mountains.
 We are happy to give you an outline of our menu plan.
-The quality of our expedition food is well known for all our expeditions but is something special on Kilimanjaro.
+The quality of our expedition food is well known for all our expeditions, but is something special on Kilimanjaro climbs.

-You will be in a Land Cruiser, maximum five or six per vehicle.
-Your vehicle will be driven by an experienced guide/driver.
+You will be in a Land Cruiser, with a maximum of five or six per vehicle.
+An experienced guide will drive your vehicle.
 He is the only person who ever drives his vehicle and is responsible for its complete safe operation and maintenance for the two to three years it sees service after it is purchased new by our agent in Arusha.
 The only seat that sometimes becomes undesirable if the vehicle is full is the front seat with the driver.
 Everyone in the back is under a canopy that extends up so that you can stand for wildlife viewing and photography while you are in the parks.

-On the mountain you will be provided a large three to four gallon cooler of water at each camp, and during our sit down lunches.
+On the mountain, we will provide you with a large three- to four-gallon cooler of water at each camp, and during our sit down lunches.
 This water is cartridge filtered by the staff using a large, commercial Katydyn filter.
-We strongly recommend that each client then treats this water 1L at a time as you fill your bottles, several times each day, using iodine, or other recommended water treatment solutions.
-We have found that this two stage process is the most effective in preventing water borne issues.
+We strongly recommend that each client then treats this water one liter at a time as you fill your bottles several times each day, using iodine or other recommended water treatment solutions.
+We have found that this two-stage process is the most effective in preventing water-borne issues.
 Steri Pens work well, but use a lot of batteries and can break, so you always need the backup treatment pills.

 For the past few seasons, we have relied on the satellite phone for possible emergency communication while we are on the mountain.
-Things change from season to season however.
+Things change from season to season, however.
 We also carry a cell phone and radio phone on the mountain and safari.
-All our Kili trips are run in our normal, self-contained expedition style.
-That is to say, complete medical kits, and equipment to deal with emergencies travel with us.
-This self-reliant approach is especially important in Tanzania where unlike, say Nepal, helicopter evacuation is very limited.
-The staff of 40 plus experienced Chagga men who travel with each group are who we really rely on for possible emergency response.
-If necessary they could carry an injured person, and they can run from any location on our route to a road head and telephones in less than one day.
+All our Kilimanjaro trips are run in our normal, self-contained expedition style.
+That is to say, complete medical kits and equipment to deal with emergencies travel with us.
+This self-reliant approach is especially important in Tanzania where, unlike, say, Nepal, helicopter evacuation is very limited.
+The staff of 40+ experienced Chagga men who travel with each group are who we really rely on for possible emergency response.
+If necessary, they could carry an injured person, and they can run from any location on our route to a road head and telephones in less than one day.